j2kb-gs/Public-Square/README.txt

 ## Installation

-1. Open github and clone '336_Project_2' repository
+1. Open github and clone 'Public-Square' repository

 2. Open terminal/command prompt and go to the path of the repository